ipfs-inactive/blog/src/10-ipfs-0-4-0-released/index.md

 comes along, it will be easier to upgrade IPFS to support it in the future.

-The same code that allows us to easily select a stream muxer is also being used to select which ipfs sub-protocol to use for any given stream between peers.
+The same code that allows us to easily select a stream muxer is also being used to select which IPFS sub-protocol to use for any given stream between peers.
 Now, if we need to make a breaking protocol change to any of those (like the DHT or bitswap) we can do so seamlessly, and provide easy backwards compatibility.
+We won't need to "break" anything because we will be able to have nodes run multiple protocols at the same time for compatibility.

 In addition to the multiplexers changes, the protocol revamp has also improved efficiency and performance in a few important ways, including the elimination of